chirpy2605/voron/general/Large_Voron_Mounts/README.md

 # Dragon and Rapid Burner Mounts for Trident and 2.4

-**NOTE: All information and STL's in this directory are a Work In Progress.
-This means I cannot guarantee that they won't break something on the printer or damage your flex sheet!**

-**NOTE: Do not forget to adjust your nozzle offset or calibrate your probe after adding any of these mounts**
+**NOTE: Do not forget to adjust your nozzle offset or calibrate your probe after adding any of these mounts or you will damage your flex plate**

 The series of mounts in this section have been designed to allow mounting of any of the Dragon Burner, Rapid Burner and Mailbox toolheads to the Voron Trident and Voron 2.4.

-There are 3 separate designs:
+There are several separate designs:

 1. An [MGN12 mount](#option-1-mgn12-mount) that is based on the CW2 mount